pigeonai-org/ViDove/README.md

 ### Quick Start with Docker (Recommended)

-The easiest way to run ViDove is using Docker with our new split-container architecture:
+The easiest way to run ViDove is using Docker to host our web-demos:

 ```sh
 # 1. Clone the repository